GoSadi Skill Levels

-You will also find Skill Level in your pattern listing details screen. gosadi requires Skill Levels for listings as it enables users to search for patterns based on their Skill Level and easily identify which of your patterns are a good fit for them.
+You will also find Skill Level in your pattern listing details screen.
+GoSadi requires Skill Levels for listings as it enables users to search for patterns based on their Skill Level and easily identify which of your patterns are a good fit for them.

 The Craft Yarn Council guide on Skill Level is an excellent place to start, but we wanted to dive deeper to create a complete Guide to Skill Level that covers all of your potential customer questions!